AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 ## Step 2.
 Edit the following file config.json

 Replace machine:port with your own IP:Port.
+Make sure the three machines are able to access each other via IP:Port.

 ```json
 {